-Passive interest income is taxable under SDC at the rate of 30%.
+- 3. Passive interest income is taxable under SDC at the rate of 30%.
 However, interest received by the Social Insurance Fund or a Provident Fund or interest received by a tax resident individual from Cyprus Governments sources (government savings bonds, development bonds and corporate bonds) is subject at the reduced rate of 3% (instead of 30%).

-A Cypriot tax resident individual, whose annual income, including interest, does not exceed €12.000, has the right to a refund of the tax withheld on interest in excess of the amount corresponding to 3%.
+A Cypriot tax resident individual, whose annual income, including interest, does not exceed €12.000, has the right to a refund of the tax withheld on interest in excess of the amount corresponding to 3%. - 4.
+Rental Income is also subject to personal income tax/ corporation tax.